HugoGuillen/imorns/readme.md

-Supplementary information for the article "Accurate Classification of Immunomodulatory RNA Sequences" (PRIB 2016 conference)
+Supplementary information for the article "Accurate Classification of Immunomodulatory RNA Sequences" (IJCNN 2017 conference)